mstocco/mariostoc.co/content/traininglog/20230402-challenge2023-12weeksout.md

 I watched the movie _Moneyball_ while sitting on the trainer afterwork.
 I had the fan going today and things felt easier.

-No pain in my foot but the exercise did move the blood around; the discolouration is visible and no just local to the cuboid area.
+No pain in my foot but the exercise did move the blood around; the discolouration is visible beyond the cuboid area.

 <!---->
 ## THURSDAY APR 6 🌧